 But is that yearning for the glory of God, or the wholeness of my fellow man?
 Too often, it is the yearning for a pat on the back, the placement on a pedestal.
 And who better to offer, than a forgiving, grieving woman turned into an icon?
 Do I truly care for her in the loss of her son or husband?
 Or do I care for the message we can make out of her?

 This is haughtiness.
 This is arrogance.
 My friend knows me well, and I’m afraid he exposed me.
 At the least, he helped God reveal.

 Exhortation or Self-Validation?

 Perhaps a bit of Arabic and Egyptian context is helpful.
 The opening line of the poem, my friend explained, recalls a verse from the popular poet Gamal Bakheet.
-“Their fathers’ religion, what is its name?” was written at the time of the 2011 revolution, and it is a thinly veiled reference to the Muslim Brotherhood.
-(See his Arabic recital here
+“Their fathers’ religion, what is its name?” was written at the time of the 2011 revolution, and is a thinly veiled jibe at the Muslim Brotherhood.
+(See his Arabic recital here.)

 The poem speaks of “our fathers’ religion” in the context of sublime values.
 It praises not only Islam, but also Christianity and Judaism—and even the non-monotheistic religions.
 And it criticizes those outsiders who want to bring something more defined, more exclusive, and more politically instrumental to Egypt.